soon-haari/soon-haari.github.io/_posts/2023-07-20-SusCipher(ACSC-Quals-2023).md

 <br>

-I think this is appliable for all kind of low-round ciphers, with lots of `0`s in output differtial.
+I think this is appliable for all kind of low-round ciphers, with lots of `0`s in output differential.

 If I solved this one during the Quals, I would have scored `990`, which is a nice rank in Korea.